Teach Your Children to Avoid Stranger Danger

 Kids are the most vulnerable preys for criminals and deviants.
 They are naive and easily persuaded, which makes them easy to deceive.

 Child predators can be found in the most unexpected places and circumstances.
 These predators are not only lurking on the streets, but some of them are hiding behind technology from home at their computer.
 Predators are using the power and anonymity of the internet to make their 'job' easier.
 As a parent, it is a huge responsibility to keep your children safe at all times.

-Protecting Your Kids From Stranger Danger
+Protect Your Kids From Stranger Danger

-- 3Check the sites your children visit.
+- 7Check the sites your children visit.

-- 4Leave them only to trusted people.
+- 8Leave them with trusted people.

 Technology can help guard kids from stranger danger, but the best weapon they really have is YOU.
 Always find time to be with them.
 Be there when they need you so they won't need the 'comfort' and attention from strangers.
 Additionally, your children will be more apt to tell you if something is wrong if you have a good relationship with them.